Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 As you can see, a Cycle can be made very easily once you have the desired frequency.
-In this snippet of code, since we have specified frequency=Frequency.MONTHLY, the corresponding scenario will be automatically attached to the correct period (month) once it is created.
+In this snippet of code, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario will be automatically attached to the correct period (month) once it is created.